natashk/Udacity-DSND-Project1/README.md

-# Udacity Data Scientist Nano Degree
+# Udacity Data Scientist Nanodegree
 ## Project 1 (Write A Data Science Blog Post)

 ### Motivation and a summary of the results of the analysis